Ledecka makes history with double gold in skiing and snowboarding

 Reiter reinforced this message.
 "The joy that she has for riding, the joy that she has for training and working hard is unmatched," said the snowboard coach.

-Ledeka had dreamed of this moment ever since she began snowboarding aged five.
+Ledecka had dreamed of this moment ever since she began snowboarding aged five.
 When countless people -- too many to give a specific number, says the Olympic champion -- told her to give up her ambitions of performing at an elite level in two sports, she held her ground and carried on.
 She has proved the doubters wrong.

-Among those skeptics was Reiter, an Olympic snowboarder himself in Sochi four years ago.
+Among those skeptics was Reiter, a US Olympic snowboarder himself in Sochi four years ago.

 Even back in October the American feared that by focusing on both sports his pupil would dilute her chances of snowboarding success in South Korea.